fhebert-perkins/SimpleChat/README.md

 ### Caveats
 - Chat history is not saved on the server side
-- There is no authentication to make sure that a username consistantly the same person
+- There is no authentication to make sure that a username consistently the same person
 - No chat notification
 - Depending on your client output can be weird
 - No encryption or security